marifdemirtas/pfp-ebooks/_sources/plan5.rst

     :click-incorrect:collect_info = []:endclick:
     :click-incorrect:for tag in tags::endclick:
         :click-incorrect:# Get info from tag:endclick:
-        :click-incorrect:info = tag.text:endclick:
+        :click-incorrect:info = tag.:endclick::click-correct:text:endclick:
         :click-incorrect:collect_info.append(info):endclick:

 .. fillintheblank:: plan5_fill_v2

-   Fill in the plan in order to get the links from all *a* tags.
+   Fill in the plan in order to get the text from all `div class="headline"` tags on a webpage.

    ``# Get all tags of a certain type from the soup``